oscarbutler/twenty-one/README.md

 ### Mistakes

+- In git 6669650 I have accidently added a letter onto the end of word.

+- In git d415dd4 there was a a spelling mistake in which I mistakenly spelt delete incorrectly.

 ## Deployment
 I deployed my code to the GitHub where you can view the progression of the code I produced.